ContextualAI/HALOs/README.md

    This means we can use dataloader.UnpairedPreferenceDataLoader.
 If you wanted a custom dataloader, you would implement it in the same Python file by extending the base DataLoader class.

 4. Write a trainer in trainers.py.
 This should subclass either UnpairedPreferenceTrainer or PairedPreferenceTrainer depending on whether it uses pairs of preferences or not.
-   If you need custom behavior that is not in either of the two, then you can subclass BasicTrainer directly.
-KTO is simple to implement: we just subclass UnpairedPreferenceTrainer and overwrite the loss function definition:
+   If you need highly custom behavior that is not in either, then you can subclass BasicTrainer directly.

+   KTO is simple to implement: we just subclass trainers.UnpairedPreferenceTrainer as trainers.KTOTrainer and overwrite the loss function definition.
+KTO has one hyperparameter, beta, which we can access via `self.config.loss.beta`:

    ```python
    class KTOTrainer(UnpairedPreferenceTrainer):